From our Free Quilt Block Patterns Library

 We'll use the connector corner technique again.

-With RST, align the edges of two of the Fabric A/white and black squares with the large Fabric C/orange square.
+With RST, align the edges of two of the #4s with the larger #3.
 The ends of the drawn lines touch the sides of the large square.

 Stitch on the line.
 Press flat, trim the seam allowance on the side of the stitching closest to the corner.

-Press the patch open and toward the corner.
+Press the patches open and toward the corners.

-If the Fabric A/white and black patches extend past the edges of the large squares, trim them even.
+If the #4 patches extend past the edges of the large squares, trim them even.

-Lay out the finished units and remaining cut squares for this Crystal Star quilt block.
+Lay out the finished units and remaining cut squares for this Crystal Star block.

 Sew them into rows.
 Press the seam allowances away from the Flying Geese.